joshland/wgmesh/Documents/Journal.md

 Down in the bottom, we have severl bugs, including the old/ugly site_report, which needs to be fixed for the changes in the ABI.

+## 2024-04-13 12:30

+Merged ASN disablement into wgmesh-2 branch.
+Continuing with production of the publishing setup.
+I'm concerned about the deletion process, auditting the DNS records, and managing old/stale/dead records.
+Eventually the API will eliminte this, but the DNS method is going to be around for a while since it's in use.

+I think that a general DNS/storage abstraction needs to be written.
+We need the ability to find records, validate records, and store versions of the encrypted records locally.
+The DNS will probably need to be sync'd with a sqlite database or something similar.

+THen, we can have Record Creation -> Record Sync -> Record Verification -> Record Audits.